jucor/torch-doc-template/doc/src/index.markdown

 ##Thanks

+* The [Torch team](http://torch.ch), for recently moving to MarkDown with their new distribution!
 * [Jekyll documentation](http://jekyllrb.com/docs/home/)
 * [Using Jekyll with Github pages](https://help.github.com/articles/using-jekyll-with-pages)
 * [FancyToC with Redcarpet plugin](http://jekyll.alphavice.com/source/_plugins) -- smart way to call Redcarpet's ToC generator from Jekyll